Current maintainer : Martin Stjernholm

 where $(EMACS) is either emacs or xemacs depending on the flavor

-(X)Emacs.
-A directory has higher precendence than all directories
++ (X)Emacs.
+A directory have higher precendence than all

 To test that you have things set up correctly, visit a C file and